FarFetchd/ccsimplebuild/README.md

 sample directories for examples.
 Run `ccsimplebuild` in there.

-ccsimplebuild also has limited support for compiling source files outside of the main source directory into the project - see sample2.
+ccsimplebuild also has limited support for compiling source files outside of the main source directory into the project - see sample2 and sample3.